Welcome to your Prometric | DHA | HAAD mock test 5

 13.

-After an abdominal cholecystectomy, a client has a T-tube attached to a collection device.
-On the day of surgery, at 10:30 PM, 300 mL of bile is emptied from the collection bag.
-At 6:30 AM the next day, the bag contains 60 mL of bile.
-What should the nurse consider in response to this information?
+A 50-year-old client undergoes an abdominal cholecystectomy with a T-tube placed for bile drainage.
+On the day of surgery, at 10:30 PM, the T-tube collection bag contains 300 mL of bile.
+At 6:30 AM the following morning, the bag contains 60 mL.
+How should the nurse interpret this change in bile output?

 14.